You want to know the best way to make people more interested in what you have to offer? Take some of it away.

 Step 1.
 Create Your Campaign

-Login to OptinMonster and press Create a Campaign.
+Login to OptinMonster and click the green Create Campaign button.

 Choose a campaign type.
-We’re using the high-converting Lightbox campaign.
+Let’s stick with the high-converting Popup campaign.

 Choose a theme.
 We’ll use Fashion.

 Name your campaign and select the website where the campaign should appear.
 Then, press Start Building to go to the OptinMonster campaign builder.

 Step 2.
 Edit Your Campaign

 Go to the Optin tab and tweak the campaign design.
-Replace the default image with one that matches your lead magnet or gated content.
+You can replace the default image with one that matches your lead magnet or gated content.
 Just click directly on the image to open up the editing tools.